April 30, 2014

 If you live in a part of the country where tornadoes strike, you can increase the chances that your pets will survive a storm by following a few simple steps.

 (The supplies should be easy to find and transport, in case you need to evacuate.)
-Include the basics:
+At the very least, include these basics:

-- Adequate supply of food, water, and treats
+- An adequate supply of food, water, and treats

 - Sanitation items such as a litter box and litter or puppy pads

-- A crate to provide a secure place in which to weather the storm
+- A crate to provide a secure place in which your pet can weather the storm

 - Do your best to train your dog to go to the area on command or to come to you on command even when there are distractions.